phpHavok/nephesh/evaluation.md

 shell exsh for "example shell."
 Through a cycle of discerning what features we need and determining how and to what extent to implement those features, we will slowly build up a simple but useable shell.
 We will discuss both features in the abstract sense and syntactic considerations.
-For exsh, we will sometimes assume an arbitrary choice of syntax for the sake of example.
+For exsh, we will oftentimes assume an arbitrary choice of syntax for the sake of example.
+This arbitrary choice of syntax will be uncannily bash-like, for no other reason than to accommodate the majority of readers who are coming from a bash background (myself included).

 ### Command execution